doseofted/prim-rpc/README.md

 - iOS and Android have support for live reload in development but feature is not supported for Electron yet ([follow issue here](https://github.com/capacitor-community/electron/issues/120))
 - Yarn is aliased so that is can be used regardless of current working directory but some commands like those for Electron platform will require the working directory to be `./project/ui` when running command through Yarn.
 - When developing with Docker, Yarn commands should be ran within container during development to prevent missing modules.
 Volumes mounted through Compose will allow changes made to `package.json` to be seen from host.
+- On M1 Macs, Node 16 on Debian Buster is not currently working when emulating x86_64 architecture.
+However Node 16 seems to work on Bullseye release of Debian which is not yet available on Docker Hub for the Node image.
+Until it is, Node 14 is working and has few major changes from version 16 that will affect me.
+[Follow issue here](https://github.com/docker/for-mac/issues/5831).